aaronbloomfield/pdr/labs/lab05/index.md

 ### Input format ###

-The input paragraph will be provided in a file, and the name of the file will be the one (and only!) input provided to the program.
+The program will be provided with two input lines (i.e., there are just two `cin` calls).
+The input paragraph will be provided in a file, and the name of the file will be the first input provided to the program.
 Note that we are ***NOT*** providing the file name as a command-line parameter.
+The second input provided is the word to search for.
 The provided skeleton code properly handles the input for you already.

 ### What you need to do ###